Pampiniform venous plexus

 |Drainage area||Testes, epididymis, proximal ductus deferens|

 Anatomy and function

 The pampiniform plexus arises from the capillaries of the testis.
 It emerges from the testis through the mediastinum testis, which is a compartment of connective tissue through which all blood vessels and ducts pass as they enter or exit the testis.
 The plexus then ascends within the spermatic cord as a series of 8-12 small interconnected veins that lie anterior to the ductus deferens.
 These veins coalesce into 3-4 veins that enter the inguinal canal through the superficial inguinal ring and exit via the deep inguinal ring into the abdomen.
-Within the abdomen, the veins of the plexus merge to form a single testicular vein which ultimately drains into the inferior vena cava.
+Within the abdomen, the veins of the plexus merge to form a single testicular vein.
+The right testicular vein drains directly into the inferior vena cava, while the left testicular vein drains into the left renal vein, which subsequently drains into the inferior vena cava.
 In addition to the testis, the pampiniform plexus also drains the epididymis and proximal portion of the ductus deferens.

 The pampiniform plexus is an important component of the testicular neurovasculature as it contributes to the thermoregulation of the testes and helps maintain an appropriate temperature for spermatogenesis.
 As the veins of the pampiniform plexus climb up the spermatic cord, they surround the testicular artery.
 In this way, the relatively cool venous blood helps to lower the temperature of the warmer arterial blood in the testicular artery.
 This vascular arrangement is sometimes referred to as a counterflow heat exchange system.